The Sasquatch Gang

-The Sasquatch Gang (also known as The Sasquatch Dumpling Gang) is a 2006 comedy film written and directed by Tim Skousen, the first assistant director on Napoleon Dynamite.
+The Sasquatch Gang (also known as The Sasquatch Dumpling Gang) is a 2006 American comedy film written and directed by Tim Skousen, who served as first assistant director on Napoleon Dynamite.

 The six-week shoot was completed in the summer of 2005.
 The film premiered in January 2006 at the Slamdance Film Festival, where it won the Audience Award.
-It was also shown at the HBO US Comedy Arts Festival in Aspen, picking up 2 awards.
-One for Justin Long for Best Actor and Tim Skousen Best Director.
+It was also shown at the HBO US Comedy Arts Festival in Aspen, picking up two awards: Justin Long for Best Actor and Skousen for Best Director.
 It also showed at the Waterfront Film Festival, New Zealand Film Festival, Sidewalk Film Festival, and Vail Film Festival.
 The film opened in limited release in the United States on November 30, 2007.
 The film was released on DVD on March 25, 2008.

-With a production budget of 1.6 million USD, the film's return from box office sales were a domestic gross of $9,458 USD.
+With a production budget of US$1.6 million, the film's return from box office sales were a domestic gross of US$9,458.
 The film had a limited cinema run with only 9 opening theaters and an average 1 week run at each theatre.